sumana0406/lif/readme.md

 - Refractory period during which no new spikes can occur
 - Passive leak towards the resting potential (-70 mV)

 Files:
-- lif_neuron.py : main simulation
+- lif.py : main simulation
+- visualization.py : the script for creating the graph of simulation.
 - voltages.npy : saved membrane voltage trace
 - spikes.npy : saved spike train (1 = spike, 0 = no spike)